getSierralta/SpringSecurity-PlayBox/README.md

 * they should have Roles
 * with the roles you can define the endpoints of your users using authorities
 * higly recommended to use authorities

+#### Session id
+* As session IDs are often used to identify a user that has logged into a website.
+* They are stored in the cookies.
+* A session identifier, session ID or session token is a piece of data that is used in network communications (often over HTTP) to identify a session, a series of related message exchanges.
+Session identifiers become necessary in cases where the communications infrastructure uses a stateless protocol such as HTTP.
+For example, a buyer who visits a seller's website wants to collect a number of articles in a virtual shopping cart and then finalize the shopping by going to the site's checkout page.
+This typically involves an ongoing communication where several webpages are requested by the client and sent back to them by the server.
+In such a situation, it is vital to keep track of the current state of the shopper's cart, and a session ID is one way to achieve that goal.

 ## Auth: